Hoisting in .NET Explained

 Examine the expression

 The expression is a unit that can be optimized and moved out of the loop body.
 The compiler checks whether we can hoist the expression or not.
-That logic happens in the Compiler::optHoistLoopExprsForTree method.
+That logic happens in the Compiler::optHoistLoopExprsForTree

 The following conditions need to be met:

-• All children of the expression tree should be hoistable
+- All children of the expression tree should be hoistable

-• The expression tree is a CSE candidate.
+- The expression tree is a CSE candidate.
 Please see details below.

-• The compiler supports call operations, but only calls to internal JIT helper methods.
-Please see details below.
+operations, but only calls to internal JIT helper methods.
+Please see details below. - The compiler won’t optimize an expression that might raise an exception

-• It won’t optimize reads from static variables
+- It won’t optimize reads from static variables

 What the heck is CSE?

 CSE stands for Common Subexpression Elimination.
 It’s another type of optimization.
 It identifies redundant computations, which are then evaluated to new temp “variables”, and then reused.
 Hoisting can leverage it because they have pretty similar semantic.
-The logic is in the Compiler::optIsCSEcandidate method.
+The logic is in the Compiler::optIsCSEcandidate

 The following conditions need to be met:

-• The expression doesn’t contain an assignment
+- The expression doesn’t contain an assignment

-• The type of the expression isn’t struct and void
+- The type of the expression isn’t

-• The compiler doesn’t optimize float types on x86
+- The compiler doesn’t optimize

-• It tries to check the expression’s code execution cost, whether it worth to optimize or not, and won’t optimize if savings are low.
+types on x64 - It tries to check the expression’s code execution cost, whether it worth to optimize or not, and won’t optimize if savings are low.

-• The optimizer supports call operations, but only calls to internal JIT helper methods.
+operations, but only calls to internal JIT helper methods.
 Generally all call operations are considered to have side-effects.
 But we may have a JIT helper call that doesn’t have any side effects.
-The list of helper functions defined in the corinfo.h file and the implementations in jithelpers.cpp.
-So that some helper methods are considered as side-effects free.
-The logic behind that check.
+The list of helper functions defined in the corinfo.h file and the implementations injithelpers.cpp

 To addition to those restrictions, the compiler can optimize operations on constants, arrays’ elements and lengths, local variables access, some unary and binary operators, casts, comparison operators, math functions.